 Association for Computing Machinery, Women’s Chapter (ACM-W)

 ACM-W is an inclusive community of students who support women in computing, particularly those who are interested in computer science and electrical & computer engineering.
-ACM-W holds five meetings per term, each of which focuses on a different topic, ranging from professional development (interview tips, resumes, networking) to computer science-related skills to community building.
-ACM-W members are also prioritized in the selection process for the Grace Hopper Scholarship offered by Oregon State University, supporting students in attending the Grace Hopper Conference, the largest conference for women in computing.
+Each of our meetings focus on a different topic, ranging from professional development (interview tips, resumes, networking) to computer science-related skills to community building.
+Our events are open to anyone who is part of the OSU community, including allies.
+ACM-W members are also prioritized in the selection process for the Grace Hopper Scholarship offered by OSU, supporting students in attending the Grace Hopper Conference, the largest conference for women in computing.

 Girls' Empowerment, Engineering, and Outreach (GEEO)

-The mission of GEEO is to engage elementary, middle school, and high school girls in topics related to the STEM fields, and to inspire girls to pursue careers related to these fields.
-GEEO strives to give girls the tools they need to feel like they belong in STEM.
-Members will serve as role models to exemplify confidence, passion, and determination in their career.
-This club aims to showcase the College of Engineering as a place where women belong.
+The mission of GEEO (jee-oh) is to engage elementary, middle school, and high school students who identify as female in topics related to the STEM fields, and to inspire them to pursue careers related to these fields.
+GEEO strives to give those students the tools they need to feel like they belong in STEM.
+GEEO members will serve as role models to exemplify confidence, passion, and determination in their careers.
 GEEO is fully inclusive and looking for people regardless of their background with a passion to inspire young girls.

 Girls Who Code

 Girls Who Code College Loops is dedicated to teaching members confidence in tech and improving coding skills.
 With our powerful group of students, we participate in outreach for K-12 students by introducing them to Computer Science.
 All majors are welcome!

 - Email: firstname.lastname@example.org